 4 teens arrested in shooting death of man

 RICHMOND, Va.
-(WWBT) - One adult and three juveniles have been arrested for the shooting death and robbery of a man.
+(WWBT) - One adult and three juveniles have been arrested for the shooting death, and robbery of 24-year-old Aaron Walker, who was found dead with a gunshot wound at the Belt Atlantic Apartment complex early Tuesday morning.

-Around 4:30 a.m. on Nov.
-30, police responded to a report of gunfire in the 4000 block of Midlothian Turnpike at the Belt Atlantic Apartment complex.
+On Wednesday afternoon, Major Ronnie Armstead took to the podium to announce the arrests of those four people, including 18-year-old Rondell Davis, who police said turned 18 on the same night of this incident.

-When officers got to the scene, they found a man dead in the parking lot.
-The victim was identified as 24-year-old Aaron Walker.
+There was some items taken,” Armstead said.
+“I can’t particularly say what type of items, but there were some items taken.”

-Police arrested a 17-year-old boy, two 16-year-old girls and 18-year-old Rondell Davis, who turned 18 the night of the incident.
+Officers responded to a call for a report of gunfire around 4:30 a.m. in the 4000 block of Midlothian Turnpike.

 At this time, police said all the suspects have been charged with robbery and the use of a firearm in the commission of a felony.
 The three juveniles have been charged with murder, and additional charges are pending against Davis.